Lele Pons: Career

 On March 29, 2019, Lele released her English-language debut, and her first country song with the Jake Owen duet "Señorita" from his album Greetings from...
 Jake.

 Pons took over hosting of La Voz...
 México on October 14, 2018.
 She presented the 19th Annual Latin Grammy Awards with Aitana.

 On December 6, 2019, Pons released her new single and music video "Vete Pa La".
 The music video was self-directed and edited by Pons and produced by Shots Studios.

 In December 2019, Pons was a co-host on the red carpet alongside Chelsea Briggs for the 2019 Billboard Women in Music.

 Pons was a guest speaker at the 2020 CES conference held in Las Vegas.
 As a digital media mogul and global entertainer, Pons was asked to be a speaker on the Spotify panel alongside Spotify's Chief Content Officer Dawn Ostroff.
 She talked about how Spotify revolutionized music and impacted her career and how she plans on using that same model for her upcoming podcast with Spotify.

 On August 19, 2020, Pons released the first episode of Best Kept Secrets with Lele Pons, a podcast on Spotify in which anonymous callers share "eyebrow raising experiences they don't dare share with friends and family".

-Pons received the Women's Entrepreneurship Day Organization's Influencer Pioneer Award at the United Nations in 2022, celebrating her as a trailblazer and innovator in her field.
-The prestigious award, also recognized by the US Congress, highlights women entrepreneurs and the meaningful impact they are having on the world.
-Also in 2022, Pons competed in season four of ¿Quién es la máscara? as "Pulpo" (which is Spanish for "Octopus").
+In 2022, Pons competed in season four of ¿Quién es la máscara? as "Pulpo" (which is Spanish for "Octopus").
 She was the first to be eliminated.

 In 2023, Pons competed in season nine of The Masked Singer as "Jackalope".
 She was eliminated on "Sesame Street Night" alongside Malin Akerman as "Squirrel".

 Later in 2023, Pons was announced as a contestant on the 32nd season of Dancing with the Stars, partnered with professional dancer Brandon Armstrong.

 Personal life

 Although Pons was raised in Miami from the age of five, she remained solely a Venezuelan citizen until acquiring US citizenship at the age of 23.

 Pons began dating Puerto Rican rapper Guaynaa in December 2020.
 They got engaged in July 2022 and married on March 4, 2023.
 On March 9, 2025, Pons and Guaynaa announced that they are expecting their first child together.
 On July 26, 2025, Pons welcomed a daughter.

-Pons has attention deficit hyperactive disorder, Tourette syndrome and severe obsessive-compulsive disorder.
+Pons has attention deficit hyperactive disorder, Tourette syndrome and severe obsessive–compulsive disorder.